Spelling Rules and Patterns Kids Should Know + Free Printable Spelling Guide

 Some suffixes are trickier to spell than others.
 Fortunately, there are helpful rules to make sense of the more confusing ones, like -tion.

 - When adding most prefixes (un-, dis-, or re-), don’t change the spelling of the root word.
+For more examples and a detailed list, check out our prefix word list.

 Examples: unable, disapprove, reuse